 There has been extensive research looking at the relative effect of aspirin on the incidence of prostate cancer.
 While many of the studies demonstrated a protective effect, others did not.
 The jury is still out on aspirin.

 Regardless of one’s diet or lifestyle, knowledge is one of the best ways to reduce prostate cancer risk.
-By staying informed on the latest scientific research regarding prostate cancer prevention, men can make small changes in their lives that can lead to big improvements.
+By staying informed on the latest research regarding prostate cancer prevention, men can make small changes that can lead to big improvements.
+Start today by signing up for The EDGE Blueprint Consult, a genetic-based report and private consultation that will give you the insight you need to achieve your maximum potential!